 The theory of planning beforehand is not new for preppers of those wanting to insure a better chance of survival by being prepared.
 There are many substances with a multitude of uses, but tallow is such an all-purpose liquid gold, we had to explore it a bit more in-depth.

-Tallow is usually considered beef or mutton fat, but actually it is any rendered fat that meets the criteria of a high melting point compared to lard or suet (suet is the fat surrounding the kidneys, FIY).
+Tallow is traditionally considered beef fat or mutton fat, but actually it is any rendered fat that meets the criteria of a high melting point compared to lard or suet (suet is the fat surrounding the kidneys, FIY).
 Using everything from the animal, nose to tail eating, is smart survival.

 Tallow is considered a by-product of animals in modern times, but many people in history traditionally used tallow in almost every aspect of daily life as a matter of survival as it was widely available: like primitive cultures, the colonists, settlers, and pioneers.